 - 13.3.1.
-Employees shall receive salary step increases based on merit and length of service.
-Such step increases shall become effective on the employee's anniversary date, and shall not be denied without just cause. - 13.3.2.
+Employees shall receive salary step increases based on both merit and length of service.
+Such step increases will become effective on the employee's anniversary date, and may not be denied without just cause as set forth in their annual performance evaluation. - 13.3.2.
 At the discretion of the City, upon entry into City service employees may be appointed at higher than the entry salary for the classification based on qualifications, education and/or experience, but shall not be appointed higher than the top step of the range for the classification to which they are appointed.

 13.3.3.
-Wages:
+WAGES